ctrlaltdeleon/infinitygauntlet/technologies/sql/README.md

 # SQL

-Contains all SQL and the variance.
+Contains all SQL exercises and the variance.